Lynching of Michael Donald: Arrests

-Officers first took three suspects into custody based on their possible involvement in a drug deal gone wrong; Donald's mother insisted that her son had not been involved in drugs.
+On March 25, 1981, officers first took three suspects into custody, Ralph Eugene Hayes and brothers named Jimmy and Johnny Edgar.
+A tipster named Johnny Ray Kelly claimed to have seen the men in the area that night.
+Kelly told police he'd seen what looked like blood on Hayes' clothes.
+Kelly claimed that he asked Hayes about it, and that the man responded that he'd "jumped a Black dude."
+The alleged motive was possible involvement in a drug deal went wrong.
+Donald's mother insisted that her son had not been involved in drugs.
 The police released the suspects at the conclusion of their investigation.
 Beulah Mae Donald contacted national civil rights activist Rev. Jesse Jackson, who organized a protest march in the city and demanded answers from the police.

+On June 6, 1981, Ralph Hayes and the Edgar brothers were released from custody after it was determined that Kelly had committed perjury.
+On July 1, Kelly was convicted of perjury.
+On July 28, Kelly, who had four prior felony convictions, including one for attempted murder, was sentenced to life in prison as a habitual offender.

 The FBI investigated the case and it was ready to close its investigation, but Thomas Figures, the Assistant U.S. Attorney in Mobile, asked the Dept. of Justice to authorize a second investigation.
 He worked closely with FBI agent James Bodman.
 His brother Michael Figures, a state senator and civil rights activist, served as an attorney to Beulah Mae Donald and also encouraged the investigation.
 Two and a half years later in 1983, Henry Hays and James Knowles were arrested.
 Knowles confessed to Bodman in 1983, and additional evidence was revealed during the civil trial initiated by Donald's mother Beulah Mae Donald in 1984, leading to the indictment of Benjamin Franklin Cox Jr., a truck driver, as an accomplice in the criminal case.
 Henry's father Bennie Hays was also indicted.